What that actually means in practice

 The biggest mistake is confusing volume with authority.
 A 3,000-word article with soft claims often loses to a 700-word page with a precise title, current data, a clear author, and structured proof.

 Another mistake is treating Perplexity as a separate channel.
-It is a forcing function.
+It is more of a stress test.
 If your positioning is unclear, your proof is thin, or your category story is inconsistent, Perplexity will expose it.

-At the operator level, the fix is a tight cadence: identify the answer surfaces that matter, build citation-grade pages, refresh them on a schedule, and create external proof that confirms the same story.
+The fix follows a simple rhythm: identify the answer surfaces that matter, build citation-grade pages, refresh them on a schedule, and create external proof that confirms the same story.